Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 ## 1.7 Install and Configure NTP

+[time details are changing.
+The refernced time server is gone, and NTP may no longer nbe essential.]

 We need ntp for accurate time in logs.
 Ntpdate is a useful command for managing and viewing ntp status.

 sudo apt-get install ntp